 Employees shall be eligible to accrue and use Paid Time Off (PTO) benefits.
 PTO benefits can be used for Sick Time, Vacation Leave and Personal Leave.
-Employees accrue PTO during their probationary period, but shall not use PTO until after the completion of their probationary period, except employees may use Paid Time Off after the first ninety (90)

-days of employment for sick leave per state law.
+Employees accrue PTO during their probationary period but shall not use PTO until after the completion of their probationary period, except employees may use Paid Time Off after the first ninety (90) days of employment for sick leave per state law.
 PTO shall accrue according to the following chart or formula:

-Effective July 1, 2019, employees shall accrue one (1) hour paid time off for every twentyeight (28) hours worked.

-Effective July 1, 2020, employees Employees shall accrue one (1) hour paid time off for every twenty-five four five (2524_25) hours worked.
+Effective July 1, 2023, Employees shall accrue one (1) hour paid time off for every (24) twenty four hours worked. -Effective July 1, 2024, Employees shall accrue one (1) hour paid time off for every (23) twenty three hours worked.